 It is important that you read this Policy together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Policy supplements any other notices we provide to you and is not intended to override them.

-Get Claims Advice Ltd is the controller and responsible for your personal data.
+Spencer Churchill Claims Advice is the controller and responsible for your personal data.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your legal rights (see section 9 below), please contact the DPO using the details set out below.